As an Amazon Associate, we earn from qualifying purchases. Affiliate links do not affect our ratings. Learn more.

 What to know about workout clothing

 Workout clothes sit directly against your skin for extended periods, often while you sweat.
 This combination of prolonged skin contact, moisture, and heat can increase how much your skin absorbs from the fabric.
-That’s why what your activewear is made from really matters.
+That's why the materials your activewear is made of matter more than you might think.

 - Most conventional workout clothing is made entirely from synthetic fabrics that may carry chemical coatings, synthetic dyes, or finishes like PFAS.